quartzjer/pennybank/spec.md

 For two parties to mutually agree on a `PB` they must each provide and verify a set of challenges that equal in total difficulty, and together these two sets form the foundation for a `PB` transaction

-This transaction uses a `P2H2` as one of the `P2SH` outputs for the main balance available in the `PB`, and a `P2PKH` for each of the parties to carry forward the balance not associated with the bank.
+This transaction uses a `P2SH` conditional multisig output for the main balance available in the `PB`, and a `P2PKH` for each of the parties to carry forward the balance not associated with the bank.
 Like [micropayment channels](https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party), this transaction is kept private between the two parties and only used as a last resort if either party misbehaves.
 The un-broadcast transaction can then be updated and "re-balanced" over time as value is exchanged, adjusting the amounts of the outputs and generating new signatures.

 In order to guarantee a `PB` is funded without being broadcast, a `P2SH` specifying the `PB` as the output is broadcast and validated with a [2-of-2 multisig](https://bitcoin.org/en/developer-guide#multisig) so that both parties must agree upon and sign the outputs in order to use the full transaction as-is at any point.
-When either party wants to settle and close the `PB`, the balances are updated and the `P2H2` is removed so that just normal outputs remain.
+When either party wants to settle and close the `PB`, the balances are updated and the `P2SH` is removed so that just normal outputs remain.

 <a name="difficulty" />